-Summer savory (Satureja hortensis) may not be as well known as some of its herb counterparts, but it’s a serious asset to any herb garden.
+Summer savory (Satureja hortensis) may not be as well-known as some of its herb counterparts, but it’s a serious asset to any herb garden.
 Keep reading to learn more about growing summer savory herbs, including summer savory plant care.

 Summer Savory Uses in the Garden

 What is summer savory?
 It’s the annual equivalent of its close perennial cousin winter savory.
 While summer savory lasts for only one growing season, it’s thought to have the most superior flavor.
-It’s a popular ingredient in meat recipes, as well as oil, butter and vinegar infusions.
+It’s a popular ingredient in meat recipes, as well as oil, butter, and vinegar infusions.
 Its flavor shines the most in bean dishes, however, earning it the name “the bean herb.”
 Summer savory plants grow in a mound-like formation and tend to reach a foot (31 cm.) in height.
 The plant has many thin, branching stems with a purple cast that are covered in fine hairs.
 The inch long (2.5 cm.) leaves are much longer than they are wide and have a gray-green color to them.

 How to Grow Summer Savory Plants